JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-background-tasks.md

 See the [running background processes](general_threading_rules.md#background-processes-and-processcanceledexception) section for details.

 > Executing code under progress indicator is obsolete since 2024.1.
+> New code should use Kotlin coroutines.
 >
-> New code should use Kotlin coroutines (preferred) or be invoked on background threads with [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) and `Application.invokeLater()`.
->
 > Please note that obsolete status does not mean deprecation.
-> Executing code using the Progress API is still allowed, but the alternatives presented in this section are more performant.
+> Executing code using the Progress API is still allowed, but coroutines are recommended as a more performant solution.
 >
 {style="warning" title="Obsolete approach since 2024.1"}